awslabs/sagemaker-battlesnake-ai/Documentation/TrainModelAndDeploy.md

 ## Training a reinforcement learning model

-The reinforcement learning components of this project include an OpenAI gym to train your Battlesnake AI (https://play.battlesnake.com/) and an MXNet example notebook to train your own neural network.
+The reinforcement learning components of this project include an OpenAI gym to train your Battlesnake AI (https://play.battlesnake.com/) and a RLLib example notebook to train your own neural network.

-The OpenAI gym was designed to follow the official Battlesnake rules outlined here: https://docs.battlesnake.com/rules.
+The OpenAI gym was designed to follow the official Battlesnake rules outlined here: https://docs.battlesnake.com/references/rules.

 ### Training on Amazon SageMaker

-From the Cloudformation stack created during [STEP 1](DeployTheAIEndpoint.md), go to the  'Outputs' tab and click on the link next to _ModelTrainingEnvironment_:
+From the Cloudformation stack created during [Step 1](DeployTheAIEndpoint.md), go to the  'Outputs' tab and click on the link next to _ModelTrainingEnvironment_:

 ![Output tab](images/outputs.png "Output tab")